Warning! This degree has changed. Read the transition arrangements.

 Please note: this program was previously known as the Master of Information Technology Project Management.

 The Master of Business Information Systems has been designed to provide a thorough understanding of the use and management of information systems in organisations.
-Students gain an overview of the technologies and look at management areas such as IS risk management, enterprise architecture, Information Systems strategy and governance.
+Students gain an overview of the technologies and look at management areas such as IS risk management, enterprise architecture, IS strategy and governance.
+Students undertake initial study of business analysis and IT project management and select one of these areas, or enterprise information management for in-depth study.
+Students also undertake a research project and have the opportunity to broaden or deepen their study via the electives in the course, enabling them to build an individual area of knowledge.

 Recommended Study Pattern